code-423n4/2024-02-wise-lending/README.md

 - For the PendlePowerFarmToken contract distribution of compounding rewards in the edge case of no interaction in a week in one lump is to be ignored and does not count as a bug.

-- One entity could force the current stepping direction by using flash loans and dumping a huge amount into the pool with a transaction triggering the algorithm (after three hours).
+- (Part 1) One entity could force the current stepping direction by using flash loans and dumping a huge amount into the pool with a transaction triggering the algorithm (after three hours).
 In the same transaction, the entity could withdraw the amount and finish paying back the flash loan.
-The entity could repeat this every three hours, manipulating the stepping direction.
-Now, we changed it in a way that the algorithm runs before the user adds or withdraws tokens, which influences the shares.
+The entity could repeat this every three hours, manipulating the stepping direction.Now, we changed it in a way that the algorithm runs before the user adds or withdraws tokens, which influences the shares.
 Thus, the attacker needs to put the tokens inside the pool one block before the update block AND needs to be the last transaction in that block to be sure to add the right token amount.
 Following a flash loan is not possible anymore because the user can't pay back the loan in the same transaction.
-The tokens need to stay at least one block inside the pool.
-This closes the attack vector, but there may still be a possible scenario.
+The tokens need to stay at least one block inside the pool.This closes the attack vector, but there may still be a possible scenario.
 If the attacker has a lot of tokens, they can add the tokens before the update but need to time this (the last person in one block before the update).
 Then they can withdraw the tokens in the next block and also force the stepping to hold its direction.
 When the attacker wants to repeat this, they need to keep these tokens fluid every three hours; otherwise, their attack gets automatically reverted in the next update round because they removed the token amount after the last update, resulting in a reduction of shares.
 So the downsides for the attacker are:
-The user needs to own tokens for the attack.
-Tokens are needed every three hours to keep up the attack (can't really do something else with them).
+    - The user needs to own tokens for the attack.
+    - Tokens are needed every three hours to keep up the attack (can't really do something else with them).
 Depending on the other entities, they need to put even more tokens to keep the attack up (other users can     withdraw).
-The attacker needs to do this for all pools separately!
-Even when an attacker is doing this, we can set the pool params so that the curve is a static one (like Aave) when we set the _upperBoundMaxRate and _lowerBoundMaxRate rates very close.
+    - The attacker needs to do this for all pools separately!

+- (Part 2) Even when an attacker is doing this, we can set the pool params so that the curve is a static one (like Aave) when we set the _upperBoundMaxRate and _lowerBoundMaxRate rates very close.
 Or we can just reset them.
 Even though the attacker can't drain any funds with this attack and loses money over time, the only benefit for this entity is to annoy us.
 In summary, we are aware of this attack, but with all these arguments, we don't see it as a problem.
 This is because:
   - The attacker can't drain any funds.
 Loses money to keep it up.
   - Only affects the slope of the utilization curve.
 The reaction to it is still in the hands of the users.
   - We can reset the curve or even set it constant in a sense that is not affected anymore by the stepping of the pole.